Pete

 (Acrylic on Canvas,36 x 36 inchs,Dec 1998)

-of profound transformation: Colognes postwar reconstruction, prosperity
+profound transformation: Colognes postwar reconstruction, prosperity

 and development as an important regional centre, Liverpool's pop